WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/SS_ReservoirsObservationSites/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign state agency info to columns.
-See *CO_SS_ReservoirGageSchema Mapping to WaDE.xlsx* for specific details.
+See *CO_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *WaterSourceUUID* from watersource.csv input file.
 See code for specific implementation of extraction.
     - *County* = **county**.
     ` *GNISCodeCV* = **gnisId**.